mampillyjojo/iOS/README.md

 # iOS
 Sample iOS projects

-To play around with swift and ios projects
+To play around with swift and other ios projects